Sign up to our mailing list to discover the future of beauty and wellness.

 While advanced dermatology clinics routinely offer LLLT, the prospect of accessing it at home is exciting.
 But at this point it’s crucial to understand the nuances of the at-home laser scar removal market.
 Because not all devices are created equal.

 The majority of at-home skin repair devices work using LED light of specific wavelengths.
-That may help for treating surface-level blemishes, improving skin tone and reducing acne.
+That may help for treating surface-level blemishes, improving skin tone and reducing blemishes.
 But at-home LED devices don’t have the power to penetrate the skin in a way that harnesses the restorative effects of photobiomodulation in the same way that laser light can.
 In short: at-home LED is LLLT-lite.
 It’s why there is little peer-reviewed evidence to support LED’s effect on scars.

 There’s only one at-home skin repair device powerful enough to harness the potential for rejuvenation through photobiomodulation.
 And it’s LYMA’s world’s first at-home LLLT device.
 The LYMA Laser stimulates bio-transformational cellular renewal unlike anything else seen before.
 It’s been hailed by experts as the best scar removal treatment for people searching for a way to avoid costly clinical fees and repair their scars at home.